Iconoclasm during the French Revolution

 Iconoclasm played a significant role during the French Revolution, reflecting the broader social, political, and religious shifts of the time.
 This movement was fueled by revolutionaries with anti-monarchical sentiments who wished to destroy visual representations of the Catholic Church and the Ancien Régime.
 The early revolutionary period was characterized by growing social inequality, fueled by a heavy tax burden on peasants, who made up 80% of the French population in 1789.
 This was exacerbated by tax exemptions for the nobility and clergy, as well as the difficulty of tax reform.
 Iconoclastic acts during the French Revolution embodied a time that saw the systematic destruction and defacement of religious and royal symbols, cathedrals, manuscripts, and artworks.
 Iconoclasm took many forms during this period, acting as a symbolic rejection of the Ancien Régime and a direct attack on religious institutions and symbols, which were seen as key pillars of the Ancien Régime.

 Major incidents

 Painted by Jean-Pierre Housël, Prise de la Bastille depicts the day of July 14, 1789, in which a mob of revolutionaries overthrew the Bastille prison and set its captives free.

 Storming of the Bastille

 The Bastille was a fortress prison in Paris.
 It symbolized the absolute power and arbitrary justice of the Bourbon monarchy.
-Thus, on July 14, 1789, the storming of this fortress was regarded as the beginning of the French Revolution.
+On July 14, 1789, the storming of this fortress was regarded as the beginning of the French Revolution.
 It was not just an attack on the prison but on what it represented—the monarchical tyranny.
+The raiding was successfully overthrown later.
 When raiding the Bastille, the French revolutionaries came in large numbers and completely overwhelmed it after fierce fighting.
 Then the Bastille was taken down brick by brick, and its parts were distributed throughout France as a show of victory.
 This acted as a parade of the fallen monarchical power.